junxit/us-congress-bills-114/bill.md

     > - **(f)** *Applications and criteria for initial financial assistance*
     >   - **(1)** *Application* Each eligible entity desiring financial assistance under subsection (b) shall submit to the Administrator an application that contains—
     >     - **(A)** a certification that the eligible entity—
-    >       - **(i)** has designated an executive director or program manager, who may be compensated using financial assistance under subsection (b) or other sources, to manage the center;
+    >       - **(i)** has designated an executive director or program manager, who may be compensated using financial assistance under subsection (b) or other sources, to manage the women's business center for which assistance under subsection (b) is sought;
     >       - **(ii)** as a condition of receiving financial assistance under subsection (b), agrees—
     >         - **(I)** to receive a site visit at the discretion of the Administrator as part of the final selection process;
     >         - **(II)** to undergo an annual programmatic and financial examination; and